ballerina-platform/module-ballerinax-azure-cache-redis/README.md

 * listLinkedServer
 * deleteLinkedServer

+## Limitations
+* Only Management operations are supported from the connector.
+(Cache related operations are not supported as they are not provided by Azure cache for redis REST API).
+* Redis Enterprise Cluster supports only after version 2020-10-01-preview.
+* Some Redis Enterprise Cluster operations are still not supported at the moment as they are not supported by Azure Redis Cache REST API yet.

 # Prerequisites

 * You'll need an Azure subscription before you begin.
 If you don't have one, create a free account first.
 [Create Azure Account to access azure portal](https://docs.microsoft.com/en-us/learn/modules/create-an-azure-account)